s00500/command-toolbar/README.md

 ## License

-command-toolbar is copyright Mark Hahn with the MIT license.
+command-webui is copyright Lukas Bachschwell with the MIT license.